Skip to main content

 Inside the problem

 Trophy hunters kill for bragging rights and animal parts.
-In importing countries, banning or restricting the transport and trade of foreign hunting trophies from species threatened by trade takes away these motivations.
-In the U.S. and other hunting destination countries, state and federal laws and regulations can reduce or stop the trophy hunting of native carnivores.
+In importing countries, restricting the import of hunting trophies takes away these motivations.
+In exporting countries, state and federal policies can reduce or stop the trophy hunting of native carnivores.

 Wild gray wolf standing in the snow.